Housing Contexts URBAN5086

 By the end of this course students will be able to:

-■ understand the objectives, scope and implementation of housing policy in the UK, including comparisons between different parts of the UK;
+■ understand the objectives, scope and implementation of housing policy in the UK and in Scotland, including comparisons between different parts of the UK;

 ■ describe and evaluate the key means whereby policy has sought to provide for housing needs and demands, including the main institutions and instruments of government, and types of policy intervention;

-■ understand the role of the main providers of housing including different types of social landlords and the two main elements of private provision;
+■ understand the role of the main providers of housing including different types of social landlords, and private provision through owner occupation and private renting.

 ■ review the effectiveness of policies towards homeless households;